Swasch234/Corporate-Business-Activity-Index/README.md

 Reads `fred_data.csv`, parses dates, and writes the data into a SQLite database (`activity_index.db`) with a table called `fred_series`.

 **Stage 2 — Pivot**
-Creates an `activity_index_input` table in the same database by pivoting the five FRED series into wide format, grouped by date.
+Creates an `activity_index_input` table in the same database by pivoting the five FRED series into wide format, grouped by exact date.

 **Stage 3 — PCA & Visualization**
 Standardizes the five indicators, extracts the first principal component, rescales it to 0–100, and saves the chart as `activity_index.png`.